 Fifty Words for Rain by Asha Lemmie

-Fifty Words for Rain in the emotional, well-crafted debut of Asha Lemmie.
-It’s an epic, heartfelt coming-of-age book about a biracial young woman’s journey for acceptance in post-World War II Japan.
+Fifty Words for Rain is the emotional, well-crafted debut of Asha Lemmie.
+It's an epic, heartfelt coming-of-age book about a biracial young woman's journey for acceptance in post-World War II Japan.

 Eight-year-old “Nori” is the child of a married Japanese aristocrat and her African American GI lover.
 Her mother abandoned her, and she is confined to her grandparents' attic, enduring the scalding chemical baths she receives daily to lighten her skin.

 But, by chance, her half-brother becomes an unlikely ally with whom she forms an unwavering bond, and she becomes willing to fight for her life, as decades of time pass across continents.

 The Midnight Library by Matt Haig